In-line Fuel Injection Pump |

 Control of output-

-The word “stop” and an arrow are engraved on the top of one end of the control rod indicating which way the control rod should be moved to stop the engine.
-A pump element at no output or “Engine Stopped” when the control rod(Fig) is in the “stop” position and the verticle channel of the pump plunger will be opposite the right-hand port in its pump barrel so that even if the engine is moved, no fuel will be pumped.
+The word "stop" and an arrow are engraved on the top of one end of the control rod indicating which way the control rod should be moved to stop the engine.
+A pump element at no output or "Engine Stopped" when the control rod(Fig) will be in the "stop" position and the verticle channel of the pump plunger will be opposite the right-hand port in its pump barrel so that even if the engine is moved, no fuel will be pumped.

-To start the engine, the control rod should be moved over to the “Starting” position from the “Stop” so that the plunger will be in the position shown in Fig. At this point, the plungers are delivering more fuel than is required by the engine at full load, which condition is necessary to obtain easy starting.
+To start the engine, the control rod should be moved over to the "Starting" position from the "Stop" so that the plunger will be in the position shown in Fig. At this point, the plungers are actually delivering more fuel than is required by the engine at full load, which condition is necessary to obtain easy starting.
 When the engine starts, the control rod should be released to the position giving the desired engine speed.
 In the fig, the pump is shown at the normal output, in which position the engine will be operating at normal load.
 The actual position of the control rod in these conditions can be found only by experiment on the particular engine concerned.
 The control rod can be connected to the governor at one end.
 In linking, however, care should be taken that no traverse or rotational forces are transmitted to the control rod which may result in the latter either jamming or becoming stiff in action with consequent faulty control of the engine.

 2. Delivery valve or anti-dribble device-